A contentious subject

-Breaking in the barrel of a new rifle and cleaning techniques are contentious subjects with differing opinions and techniques between shooters and barrel makers.
+Barrel break in of a new rifle and cleaning techniques are contentious subjects with differing opinions and techniques between shooters and barrel makers.

 The following is a collection of thoughts about barrel break-in and cleaning from several shooters and Gale McMillan, who was the founder of McMillan, the well-respected firearms brand.

-Following the recommended break-in methods shipped with every new barrel, generally does more harm than good.
+Simply following the ‘recommended’ break-in methods shipped with every new barrel, generally does more harm than good.
 It’s probably more of a benefit to the barrel maker because around 10% of the barrel life is used up just for breaking it in.
-So, if a rifle has a life expectancy of 1000 rounds, the barrel maker gets to produce an additional barrel for every 10 barrels sold.
+With this assumption, if a rifle has a life expectancy of 1000 rounds, the barrel maker gets to produce an additional barrel for every 10 barrels sold.
 That’s a money maker.

 Gale recommends cleaning with a brass brush pushed through the barrel at least 12 times, using a good solvent, followed by only 2 soft patches.
 So, benchrest shooters can clean every 7 – 8 rounds and high-power shooters can clean when they come off the line after 20 rounds.
 But, cleaning every shot for X amount and every 2 shots for X amount during the break-in procedure only aids in reducing the barrel’s life by the number of rounds shot.